-After graduating in modern languages from St. Andrew’s University in 1999, he worked for the famous Spanish food importers, deli and tapas bar Brindisa; and, during this period, returned to Spain to study to be a professional Jamon Iberico carver (a highly prized skill, on which competitions are held throughout Spain and on which he also reported for Radio 4's The Food Programme).
+After graduating in modern languages from St. Andrew’s University in 1999, he worked for Brindisa, the renowned Spanish food importers, deli and restaurateur.
+During this period, one of the highlights was returning to Spain, to study the art of carving Jamón Ibérico.
+Alan reported this experience for BBC Radio 4's The Food Programme.

 Within a year he was outsourcing production and being stocked by selected Budgens, Waitrose stores, a clutch of independents and on ocado.com.

-Rosenthal was quickly recognized as a burgeoning cooking talent, with a particular specialism and understanding of the potential within the underrated technique of one-pot cooking; and has been responsible for giving stew a much-deserved, contemporary make-over.
+Alan was quickly recognized as a burgeoning cooking talent, with a particular specialism and understanding of the potential within the underrated technique of one-pot cooking; and was responsible for giving stew a much-deserved, contemporary make-over.

-A commission from Ebury Press to write the stewed! cookbook naturally resulted, and 80 Irresistible Stews and One-Pot Wonder was launched in October 2010 to rave reviews.
-Now, the book is on its third print run with a makeover and name change; Ultimate One Pot Dishes will be available from October 2015.
+A commission from Ebury Press to write the stewed! cookbook naturally resulted, and 80 Irresistible Stews and One-Pot Wonders was published in October 2010 to rave reviews.
+Now, the book is on its third print run with a makeover and name change; Ultimate One Pot Dishes has been available since October 2015.

-In the post stewed! era, Alan Rosenthal, has established himself as a respected authority within his field, taking on a role as Head of Food with Picturehouse Cinemas in 2012, setting the strategy and being instrumental in the development of their food propositions; from cafés and restaurants to an overhaul of products within their cinema kiosks.
+In the post stewed! era, Alan has established himself as a respected authority within his field, taking on a role as Head of Food with Picturehouse Cinemas in 2012, setting the strategy and being instrumental in the development of their food propositions; from cafés and restaurants to an overhaul of products within their cinema kiosks.
 Most notably, he masterminded the cafés and restaurants in the flagship Picturehouse Central which opened in June 2015.
 He then went on to head up the food team at Gousto, the recipe box company until October 2018.

-Alan’s recipes have been regularly published by the national press, including a double page spread in The Times, who also featured him last year alongside seven chefs, including Blumenthal, under the banner “The UK’s top foodies”; and he is repeatedly called on to run sell-out courses on one-pot cooking at the likes of Leiths, Books for Cooks and JW3.
+Alan’s recipes have been regularly published by the national press, including a double page spread in The Times, who also featured him alongside seven chefs, including Blumenthal, under the banner “The UK’s top foodies”.

 Alan has been used by the broadcast media for his charismatic, relaxed and knowledgeable manner, appearing, for example, as a guest judge on the Good Food Channel’s cookery show, Perfect; and holding together three hours of chat while cooking (and paying the fiddle!) on Nick Coffer’s Weekend Kitchen on BBC Three Counties.